The Last Emperor: Plot

 Under the Communist re-education program for political prisoners, Puyi is coerced by his interrogators to formally renounce his forced collaboration with the Japanese invaders during the Second Sino-Japanese War.
 After heated discussions with Jin Yuan, the warden of the Fushun Prison, and watching a film detailing the wartime atrocities committed by the Japanese, Puyi eventually recants and is considered rehabilitated by the government; he is subsequently released in 1959.

 Several years later in 1967, Puyi has become a simple gardener who lives a peasant proletarian existence following the rise of Mao Zedong's cult of personality and the Cultural Revolution.
 On his way home from work, he happens upon a Red Guard parade, celebrating the rejection of landlordism by the communists.
 He sees Jin Yuan, now one of the political prisoners punished as an anti-revolutionary in the parade, forced to wear a dunce cap and a sandwich board bearing punitive slogans.

-Puyi later visits the Forbidden City, now turned into a museum, where he meets an assertive young boy wearing the red scarf of the Pioneer Movement.
-The boy orders Puyi to step away from the throne, but Puyi proves that he was indeed the Son of Heaven before approaching the throne.
-Behind it, Puyi finds a 60-year-old pet cricket that he was given by palace official Chen Baochen on his coronation day and gives it to the child.
-Amazed by the gift, the boy turns to talk to Puyi, but finds that he has disappeared.
+Puyi visits the Palace Museum and starts to climb the throne dais.
+A young Pioneer boy, the son of the museum guardian, warns him away.
+When Puyi says that he was once emperor, the boy demands proof.
+Puyi reaches behind the throne and retrieves a jar containing the pet cricket that palace official Chen Baochen gave him at his coronation.
+The boy inspects the jar, then notices that Puyi has vanished.
+He looks back at the jar and sees the cricket emerge.

 In 1987, a tour guide leads a group through the palace.
 Stopping in front of the throne, the guide sums up Puyi's life in a few, brief sentences, before concluding that he died in 1967.

 Cast

 Other cast members include Chen Kaige as the Captain of the Imperial Guard, Hideo Takamatsu as General Takashi Hishikari, Hajime Tachibana as the General's translator, Zhang Liangbin as the eunuch Big Foot, Huang Wenjie as the eunuch Hunchback, Chen Shu as Zhang Jinghui, Cheng Shuyan as Hiro Saga, Li Fusheng as Xie Jieshi, and Constantine Gregory as the Emperor's oculist.
+The real Jin Yuan appears as the party boss who delivers Puyi's pardon.

 Production

 Development

 Bernardo Bertolucci proposed the film to the Chinese government as one of two possible projects – the other was an adaptation of La Condition humaine (Man's Fate) by André Malraux.
 The Chinese preferred The Last Emperor.
 Producer Jeremy Thomas managed to raise the $25 million budget for his ambitious independent production single-handedly.
 At one stage, he scoured the phone book for potential financiers.
 Bertolucci was given complete freedom by the authorities to shoot in the Forbidden City, which had never before been opened up for use in a Western film.
-For the first ninety minutes of the film, Bertolucci and Storaro made full use of its visual splendour.
+The ancient city was used as the setting for the first 90 minutes of the film as well as the ending.